-The Duke Career Center has a number of policies that guide students, employers recruiting, and others who access our many programs and services, and embraces the Duke Community Standard in all our work.
+The Duke Career Center has policies to guide the behavior and actions of students, employers, and others who access our many programs and services.
+We also embrace the Duke Community Standard in all of our work.
 Please review appropriate policies and let us know if you have any questions.

 No Show Policy